-The University of Massachusetts Medical School and Worcester State Hospital offer a pre-doctoral internship in psychology.
+The University of Massachusetts Medical School and Worcester Recovery Center and Hospital offer a pre-doctoral internship in psychology.
 The program is accredited by the American Psychological Association.
 It is one of the oldest continuously offered internships in psychology in the country.

 The program offers four full-time funded internship positions that carry a stipend of $16,640 per year, subject to availability of funds.
 The program is a member of the Association of Psychology Postdoctoral and Internship Centers and subscribes to its uniform notification procedures.

 There are several requirements and guiding principles we follow in this selection process: